weifengliu-ssslab/Benchmark_SpMV_using_CSR/README.md

 This is the source code of the paper

 Weifeng Liu and Brian Vinter, "Speculative Segmented Sum for Sparse Matrix-Vector Multiplication on Heterogeneous Processors".
-Parallel Computing, 2015. (accepted) [<a href="http://arxiv.org/pdf/1504.06474v1">pdf</a>]
+Parallel Computing, 2015. (accepted April 2015) [<a href="http://arxiv.org/pdf/1504.06474v1">pdf</a>]

 Contact: Weifeng Liu (weifeng.liu _at_ nbi.ku.dk) and Brian Vinter (vinter _at_ nbi.ku.dk).